forseti-security/forseti-security/_docs/howto/configuring-forseti.md

 1. Open `forseti-security/configs/forseti_conf.yaml`.
 1. Navigate to the `scanner: scanners` section.
+1. Forseti Scanner can save outputs to CSV files.
+To specify an output location,  specify the `output_path` location (either on the local filesystem or in GCS) where you want to save the CSV
+1. Specify the path of the rule files (either on the local filesystem or in GCS).
 1. Edit the `enabled` flag for the appropriate scanners.
 Set the flag to `true` to enable a scanner, or `false` to disable the scanner.